 We can all foster well-being and achievement by learning more and confronting bias related to lesbian, gay, bisexual, transgender, queer, intersex and two-spirited members of our community.

-This matters to us because every member of HWDSB’s learning community must feel safe, and be safe at work and at school.
+Every member of the HWDSB family must feel safe, and be safe at work and at school.
 We know that discrimination exists.
-This isn’t right – equity and inclusion must be the reality for everyone, including LGBTQI2S+ staff and students.
+We also know this isn’t right – equity and inclusion must be the reality for everyone, including LGBTQI2S+ staff and students.

-This is why HWDSB works with community partners for a more inclusive city; why we recognize important events; and why we promote activities and events by Positive Space Groups in our schools.
+This is why HWDSB works with community partners for a more inclusive city; why we recognize important events like today; and why we promote activities and events by Positive Space groups in our schools.

-Let’s ensure all members of our student body, our staff and our community know that they are welcome at HWDSB.
+Thank you for helping all students, staff and community members know that they are welcome at HWDSB.